Published June 17th, 2021

 A website revamp on the other hand is a slower process but it will help ease your customers to the changes you implement.
 You can do this in batches or stages of development.
 This can help you maintain your identity and still update your website so that it conforms to modern standards.

-Both can be done by you or by a website designer who is skilled in creating amazing websites with compelling content and dynamic features.
+Both can be done by you or by a website design experts who is skilled in creating amazing websites with compelling content and dynamic features.

 At this stage, it is entirely up to you.
 The only major setbacks at this point is the budget you have allotted for the changes to be made and the timeframe you want this done.